timp/anagram/src/site/markdown/design.md

  and then query that for each generated permutation, pruning branches where there is no entry in the trie.

+###### Multi word anagrams

+The technique above works fine for one word anagrams but it fails for multiword anagrams.
+To tame the combinatorial space I have used a few techniques:

+  - used a new dictionary, after more than a week it became apparent that the supplied dictionary was not fit for pupose and could not be fixed manually in  a reasonable length of time.
+A new dictionary from http://wordlist.aspell.net/12dicts/ is smaller and does not have nonsense words in.
+  - filtering the possibilities by available letters, clearly only letters available in the input string should be included.
+  - throttling the possibilities by an absolute number only worked for the particular string tuned to, more work could be put into designign a better throttle.

 ###### Parrallelisation
 The tests we have developed so far should still pass after parallelisation.
+Because we have to share a structure of previous searches to exclude repeated searches it is anticipated that parrallelisation will require substantial machinery.